Peptidoglycan: Inhibition and degradation

 Some antibacterial drugs such as penicillin interfere with the production of peptidoglycan by binding to bacterial enzymes known as penicillin-binding proteins or DD-transpeptidases.
 Penicillin-binding proteins form the bonds between oligopeptide crosslinks in peptidoglycan.
 For a bacterial cell to reproduce through binary fission, more than a million peptidoglycan subunits (NAM-NAG+oligopeptide) must be attached to existing subunits.
 Mutations in genes coding for transpeptidases that lead to reduced interactions with an antibiotic are a significant source of emerging antibiotic resistance.
 Since peptidoglycan is also lacking in L-form bacteria and in mycoplasmas, both are resistant against penicillin.

 Other steps of peptidoglycan synthesis can also be targeted.
 The topical antibiotic bacitracin targets the utilization of C55-isoprenyl pyrophosphate.
 Lantibiotics, which include the food preservative nisin, attack lipid II.

 Lysozyme, which is found in tears and constitutes part of the body's innate immune system exerts its antibacterial effect by breaking the β-(1,4)-glycosidic bonds in peptidoglycan (see above).
 Lysozyme is more effective in acting against gram-positive bacteria, in which the peptidoglycan cell wall is exposed, than against gram-negative bacteria, which have an outer layer of LPS covering the peptidoglycan layer.
 Several bacterial peptidoglycan modifications can result in resistance to degradation by lysozyme.
 Susceptibility of bacteria to degradation is also considerably affected by exposure to antibiotics.
 Exposed bacteria synthesize peptidoglycan that contains shorter sugar chains that are poorly crosslinked and this peptidoglycan is then more easily degraded by lysozyme.

+Peptidoglycan as a danger signal among bacteria

+A 2025 study reported that peptidoglycan fragments released from lysed bacterial cells can function as a general danger signal among diverse bacterial species.
+Exposure to exogenous peptidoglycan was shown to rapidly induce the formation of three‑dimensional biofilms in Vibrio cholerae, Pseudomonas aeruginosa, Staphylococcus aureus, Acinetobacter baumannii and Enterococcus faecalis.
+Even brief exposure was sufficient to trigger a regulated response leading to increased production of biofilm matrix components.
+In V. cholerae, peptidoglycan exposure upregulated several genes involved in matrix synthesis, including the vps‑I and vps‑II gene clusters that contribute to biofilm structure.
+The mechanism by which bacteria sense extracellular peptidoglycan fragments remains unknown.